-18. The Working Group noted a broad variety of activities targeted by national regulatory frameworks, such as the launching of objects into outer space, the operation of a launch or re-entry site, the operation and guidance of space objects, in some cases the design and manufacturing of spacecraft, the application of space science and technology such as that used for Earth observation and telecommunications, and exploration activities and research.

-19. The Working Group also noted the differences in how States regulated national space activities to reflect the differences between performing launch operations or mainly operating space objects in outer space.
-The Working Group also noted the difficulty in defining the term "operation" of a space object.
+- 18. The Working Group noted a broad variety of activities targeted by national regulatory frameworks, such as the launching of objects into outer space, the operation of a launch or re-entry site, the operation and guidance of space objects, in some cases the design and manufacturing of spacecraft, the application of space science and technology such as that used for Earth observation and telecommunications, and exploration activities and research. - 19.
+The Working Group also noted the differences in how States regulated national space activities to reflect the differences between performing launch operations or mainly operating space objects in outer space.
+The Working Group further noted the difficulty in defining the term "operation" when used in connection with space objects.
 In view of the complex nature of space activities, the Working Group observed the existence of multiple licences, whereby the operator of a space object often needed authorization and a licence from more than one State.